 The DTSA provides for immunity from liability for the confidential disclosure of a trade secret to the government or an attorney.
 Recognizing that the mere reporting to a third party of a trade secret could violate the rights of the trade secret owner, Congress added a new provision that appears to provide for criminal and civil immunity for anyone that provides services in the workplace, including independent contractors, who disclose a trade secret under two circumstances: disclosures in confidence to a federal, state, or local government official, or to an attorney, for the purpose of reporting or investigating a suspected violation of the law.
 The immunity covers disclosure of the trade secret in a court complaint or other document filed under seal in a judicial proceeding.

 This immunity also extends to a worker who files a lawsuit against a company for retaliation for reporting a suspected violation of the law.
 Such a worker may disclose the trade secret to his or her lawyer for use in the legal proceeding, provided the court document is filed under seal and does not disclose the actual trade secret other than pursuant to a court order.

 Congressional lawmakers wanted to make sure that those who provide labor in the workplace learn about this immunity.
 Congress put the onus on companies by requiring them to give notice of the immunity to their “employees” in any contract that addresses the use of trade secrets.
 The term “employee” is defined to include “any individual performing work as a contractor or consultant for an employer.”
-To our knowledge, this is the first time Congress expanded the term “employee” to include independent contractors.
+To my knowledge, this is the first time Congress expanded the term “employee” to include independent contractors.